ra559/cis106/_labs/lab6.md

     └── 4k
 ```
 **Problem 2:**<br>
 Clear your terminal. in the `lab6` directory, create the following directory structure.
-Display a tree of the directory once you have created.
-Your directory tree must look exactly like mine.
-Take a screenshot:
+Display a tree of the directory. **Take a screenshot**:
 ```
 assets/
 ├── imgs